Our Passion Drives

 To eradicate sex trafficking and exploitation in Central Florida by identifying the greatest funding needs on the landscape.

-The Advisory Council provides guidance to the Alliance, creates and manages the phases of the strategy, issues and reviews RFPs, issues grants to non-profits partners chosen to execute a specific phase of the strategy.
+The Executive Committee provides guidance to the Alliance, creates and manages the phases of the strategy, issues and reviews Requests for Proposals (RFP), issues grants to nonprofits partners chosen to execute a specific phase of the strategy.

 Karen Lane retired in 2018 from her position as the Chief Financial Officer (CFO) of Siemens Gamesa Renewable Energy after over 30 years in the Energy Industry with Siemens Gamesa, Siemens Energy, and Westinghouse Electric.